In Varanasi village adopted by Prime Minister Modi, people went hungry during the lockdown

 When she heard the government had waived the requirement for ration cards during the lockdown, she went to the ration shop.
 She was told: “Ration humare budget mein nahi hai, wo pradhan apne ghar se de raha hai.”
 We do not have any extra ration, the village head is directly distributing from his home.

+Varanasi officials claim they did everything they could to ensure no one went hungry.

-The district supply officer of Varanasi, Deepak Varshney, said his staff had worked overtime during the lockdown to ensure smooth distribution of foodgrain.
+The district supply officer, Deepak Varshney, said his staff worked overtime during the lockdown to ensure smooth distribution of foodgrain, not once but twice every month.
 Apart from existing ration-card holders, 37,766 new beneficiaries were enrolled in the public distribution system between March 20 and June 7, he said.

 “This is a small number seen against the total number of PDS beneficiaries in the district, which is about 25 lakh,” he said.
 “But at the grassroots level, this amounts to a huge capacity addition in a very short time.”
 He pointed out that the district had distributed more than 99% of the grains allocated to it by the central government.